MohidFarhan/MohidFarhan.github.io/_posts/2025-09-27-The-Metric-Tensor.md

 ## The Final Form

 Let's unpack this.
 First of all $$\mu$$ and $$\nu$$ are indices which we will sum over.
 The metric tensor is notated by $$g_{\mu \nu}$$.
-It's indices on the bottom because it is a covariant tensor, since the elements of the tensor covaries with the length of the grids.
+Its indices on the bottom because it is a covariant tensor, since the elements of the tensor covaries with the length of the grids.
 Since, as you increase the grid length of the Euclidean space, the element's value of the metric tensor increases.
 The opposite is true for x (or the displacement), and so its indices are at the top and so it's a contravariant quantity.
 The x, y and z coordinates are notated by $$x^1$$, $$x^2$$ and $$x^3$$ respectively, and can be extended to N dimensions.

 So, is this the most general form?
 Is this formula sufficient for converting any geometry into distance?